 - Rice wine vinegar – This gives the moo shu sauce a little tang.
 You can also use white wine vinegar.

-- Soy sauce – Use low-sodium soy sauce if you prefer.
+- Soy sauce – Use low-sodium soy sauce, tamari, or coconut aminos if you prefer.

 - Corn starch – This is used to thicken the sauce and helps make that classic, glossy Chinese stir fry sauce.